samsquire/ideas3/README.md

 # 57. Graph database visual editor

-Create a graph database visually.
+An office suite program for editing graphs visually but are backed by a graph database.

 # 58. In memory data model